-The use, storage, and transportation of hazardous materials are subject to numerous laws and regulations at all levels of government which serve to minimize the potential impacts associated with hazards at these facilities.
-The most relevant hazardous materials laws and regulations are summarized in this section.
+The use, storage, and transportation of hazardous materials are subject to numerous laws and regulations at all levels of government which serve to minimize the potential impacts associated with hazards at industrial or commercial facilities.
+The most relevant hazardous materials laws and regulations are summarized in the following subsection of this section.